Govraskirill/Kafka-with-ai-face-recognise/README.md

 <b>Kafka consumer</b>

 You can find in kafka-python-camera-stream-consumer directory.
 What necessary:
-1. Got to directory with kafka-python-camera-stream-consumer on your local machine/server
+1. Go to directory with kafka-python-camera-stream-consumer on your local machine/server
 2. Run the next command:
 ```{r klippy, echo=FALSE, include=TRUE}
 python3 consumer.py